rpominov/typesafe-sql/packages/describe-query/README.md

 The library connects to your database server and asks it to parse and describe the query.
 It does not run the query.
-Most useful information it provides is about input and output data types.
+Most useful information is about data types.
 Additionally, you get some information about the table and the column the data comes from.

 ## Installation